-The Board of Directors is delighted to present an excellent set of results, mainly attributed to improved product pricing and realizations from our strategic decisions taken during last year which contributed immensely in many ways to this remarkable performance.
+The Board of Directors is delighted to present an excellent set of results, mainly attributed to improved product pricing and realizations from our core strengths; operational excellence and HSE.
+Keeping responsible growth to perspective, during this year we embarked on new sustainable investments to create long-term shareholder value.